USEPA/CMAQ/DOCS/Release_Notes/chlorine_chemistry_CB6r3.md

 **Revised implementaion**

 Chlorine chemistry is revised for following changes:
-1. removing heterogeneous hydrolysis of ClNO<sub>3</sub> over coarse-mode aerosols (HET_CLNO3_WAK)
+1. Removed heterogeneous hydrolysis of ClNO<sub>3</sub> over coarse-mode aerosols (HET_CLNO3_WAK).
-2. implementing deposition of ClO
+2. Implemented deposition of ClO.

-These changes make the chemistry consistent with the detailed halogen chemistry (cb6r3m_ae7_kmtbr).
+These changes make the chemistry consistent with the detailed halogen chemistry (*cb6r3m_ae7_kmtbr*).
 An updated EBI solver is also developed for the revised mechanism.

 ## Significance and Impact

 **Revised implementaion**

-**>>COMMENT<<** What resolution of the hemispheric domain was used?
-Would it matter?
-TLS 26 Jun 2019

 Model sensitivity runs were conducted with the CMAQv5.2 and CMAQv5.3 versions of CB6r3 using a domain over the Northern Hemisphere for October 2015.
 The update to CB6r3 increases monthly mean ozone by <0.1 ppbV compared to the previous version.
 The revision affects sulfate, nitrate, and ammonium only over a few isolated grid cells.
-The changes affect monthly mean sulfate by <0.03 ug m<sup>-3</sup>, nitrate by <0.06 ug m<sup>-3</sup>, and ammonium by <0.02 ug m<sup>-3</sup>.
+The changes affect monthly mean sulfate by <0.03&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>, nitrate by <0.06&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>, and ammonium by <0.02&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>.
 Overall, the impact of this change on model results is small.

 ## Files Affected